App Store Connect guidelines for app developers and marketers

 And now to the juicy part: how App Store Connect can help you make your app profitable.

 Subscriptions and in-app purchases for iOS are managed in the App Store Connect.
-There are 2 main types of non-subscription offerings:
+Here’s an overview of all the purchase types available:

 Subscriptions